 Throughout the many dialogues, Commissioners Drusina and Salmón explained how IBWC conducted business and emphasized the importance of good and regular communication.
 Similarities between the two regions were discussed, including the differential in per capita incomes of the populations sharing borders and waters.
 I believe those with whom we met were impressed by IBWC's functionality and accomplishments.
 Truly significant agreements have emerged from the 1944 Treaty governing the Colorado and Rio Grande-Rio Bravo Rivers.
 I see opportunities for further interactions, including possible trainings.
-Our region can learn from how the Middle East has deployed large water projects involving state-of-the art technology and public-private partnerships.
+Our region can learn from how the Middle East has deployed large water projects involving state-of-the art technology and publicprivate partnerships.

 It is encouraging that Israel and Jordan are collaborating on a desalination and water exchange project, something that has been discussed conceptually in the Lower Colorado River Basin.
-This project entails: (1) desalinating Red Sea water at a plant located in Jordan, with some water sold to Israel for use in the Arava Valley; (2) delivering brine mixed with Red Sea water to the Dead Sea to offset some of the Dead Sea's water losses, with possible hydroelectric power production that utilizes the elevation differences; and (3) selling freshwater from Israel's Sea of Galilee to Jordan.
-An additional component of the project is the sale of water from Israel to the Palestinian Authority for the West Bank.
-The Red-Dead project is an example of how water management can be a bridge rather than a source of conflict.
+This project entails: (1) desalinating Red Sea water at a plant located in Jordan, with some water sold to Israel for use in the Arava Valley; (2) delivering brine mixed with Red Sea water to the Dead Sea to offset some of the Dead Sea's water losses, with possible hydroelectric power production that utilizes the elevation differences; and (3) selling freshwater November 22, 2016 high-level meeting in Amman, Jordan.
+From left to right, H.E.
+Minister of Water and Irrigation Dr. Hazim El-Nasser, His Royal Highness Prince El Hassan bin Talal, U.S. Ambassador to Jordan Alice Wells, Commissioner Edward Drusina and Commissioner Roberto Salmón.